Drive sales on autopilot with ecommerce-focused features

 Quick sign up | No credit card required

-Install Omnisend or Shopify Forms on your store, create a form, and set it live.
+Install Omnisend or Shopify Forms on your store, create a form, and publish it.
 In Omnisend, navigate to Forms > + Create form > Choose a form template, hover over a template, and click Use template to enter the form editing tool.
 Design your form and click Enable form.

 Omnisend is the best platform for sending newsletters.
 All plans include 80+ form templates, popups, landing pages, 250+ email templates, pre-built workflows and segments, list cleaning tools, and A/B testing and automation splits.